AndresPineda-CySec/Python-Port-Scanner/README.md

 <h2>Description</h2>

 This Python script is a multithreaded port scanner that allows users to scan a target IP address for open ports.
-It provides two scan options: a default scan with predefined settings or a custom scan where users can specify port ranges, timeout durations, and the maximum number of threads.
-Once the scan is complete, it displays a summary of the open ports and confirms its completion.<br />
+It provides two scan options: a default scan with predefined settings or a custom scan where users can specify port ranges, timeout durations, and the maximum number of threads.<br />

 <h2>Languages and Utilities Used</h2>